bastianilso/virtual-reality-icons/README.md

 How wide a field of view the VR headset provides.

  * `Wide Field of View:` The user can see widely.
- * `Narrow Field of View:` The user can see narrowly (a very narrow view could fx be feel like wearing horse blinds).
+ * `Narrow Field of View:` The user can see narrowly (a very narrow view could fx feel like wearing horse blinds).

 ### Head Tracking
 The headset's ability to track motion of the user's head and facial features.